tomek-kuchta/whole-program-llvm/README.md

 of generating working binaries, in case some part of a build process actually requires that.

-Currently, this package only works using clang or the dragonegg plugin with gcc 4.5 (with the required patch for dragonegg).
+Currently, this package only works using the following compilers:

+* clang
+* gcc with dragonegg plugin
+* llvm-gcc (this is deprecated)

 Usage
 =====